What is measles?

 Texas

-- The epicenter of the 2025 measles outbreak is West Texas, where 198 cases have been identified so far this year, and twenty three people have been hospitalized.
+- The epicenter of the 2025 measles outbreak continues to be West Texas, where 481 cases have been identified so far this year, and fifty-six people have been hospitalized.
 The Texas outbreak is the worst measles outbreak in thirty years.
-One unvaccinated school-aged child died from the outbreak in Texas in February, and thousands more have been exposed to the disease in other parts of Texas, including in San Antonio.
+One unvaccinated school-aged child died from the outbreak in Texas in February, and another school-aged child died from a measles-related illness in April.

 New Mexico

 - New Mexico is experiencing a significant outbreak on its shared border with West Texas.
-As of March 7, 2025, Lea County, New Mexico has documented thirty confirmed cases and one death in the county and warned that “additional cases are likely to occur in Lea County and the surrounding communities.”
+As of April 4, 2025, New Mexico has documented fifty-four cases, one of which was fatal, in the state and has warned that “additional cases are likely to occur in Lea County and the surrounding communities.”

 Alaska